jkey-67/spyglass/README.md

 **Spyglass does not start!
 What can I do?**

 Please try to delete Spyglass's Cache.
-It is located in the EVE-directory where the chatlogs are in.
-If your chatlogs are in \Documents\EVE\logs\chatlogs Spyglass writes the cache to \Documents\EVE\spyglass
+It is located in the EVE-directory where the chat logs are in.
+If your chat logs are in \Documents\EVE\logs\chatlogs Spyglass writes the cache to \Documents\EVE\spyglass

 **Spyglass takes many seconds to start up; what are some causes and what can I do about it?**